Edenhofer/mockify/README.md

 ## Code outline

+* [background.js](background.js): JS code to be run in the background; It handles all the configuration management and communicates with other parts of the extension via messenges.
-* [mock.js](mock.js): JS code to be inserted into every website which is visited by the user
+* [content_script.js](content_script.js): JS code to be inserted into every website which is visited by the user; The code contains some gymnastic exercises to actually insert the desired JS scripts into the DOM of the loaded page itself.
+Thereby, it has to bypass the Content Security Policies (CSP) set by the website.
+* [popup/](popup/): Folder containing HTML and JS files for configuring and interacting with the extension.